Maddi02/Maddi02/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Martin Hummel

 ---

-a Computer Science Student and Intern at Testo SE
+a passionate computer science student and an avid fan of Apple .
+I have a deep fascination for exploring cutting-edge technologies and staying up to date with the latest advancements in the tech industry.
+Currently I am working as an intern at Testo SE

 <h3>Projects</h3>